Welcome to Zoo Miami, which features Mission Everglades, showcasing wildlife from the River of Grass.

 Miami neighborhoods are vivid, eclectic, and renowned for their cultural flavor – and your vacation wouldn’t be complete without exploring them with your family.

 Visit Ocean Drive in South Beach to explore the iconic, pastel-colored Art Deco buildings and hotels that symbolize Miami.
-Kick back with the kids in a sidewalk café for unparalleled people-watching; pick up a souvenir in a funky boutique; and check out Lummus Beach, South Beach’s version of Muscle Beach.
+Kick back with the kids in a sidewalk café for unparalleled people-watching; pick up a souvenir in a funky boutique; and check out Lummus Park, South Beach’s version of Muscle Beach.

 Fun or Exercise?

-Let your little ones bounce away their energy Launch Trampoline Park in Doral; besides trampolines, it features a launch pad, tumble tracks, battle beam, slack line, extreme dodgeball and basketball and an arcade.
+Let your little ones bounce away their energy at Launch Trampoline Park in Doral; besides trampolines, it features a launch pad, tumble tracks, battle beam, slack line, extreme dodgeball and basketball and an arcade.